nikouu/Pokemon-gen-2-style-tilemap/README.md

 | --------------------------- | ------------------------- |
 | ![image](Original.png)      | ![image](Custom.png)      |

-## Colouriser
+### Colouriser
 Also included is a colouriser which turns each tile into the 4 colour GameBoy colours.
+This is useful to directly import the sheet into something like GBStudio.

 ## Notes
 - Gameboy tiles are 8x8 pixels